Resources for Lesbian, Gay, Bisexual, Transgender, Queer & Questioning Youth

 TransGender San Francisco

-TransGender San Francisco is a non-profit corporation dedicated to serving the educational, social and recreational needs of the transgendered community.
+TransGender San Francisco (TGSF) is a non-profit corporation dedicated to serving the educational, social, and recreational needs of the transgendered community.
 TGSF is also dedicated to educating the general public about transgenderism and promoting a positive image of transgendered persons among the general public.
-The transgendered community includes all transgendered persons, their family and friends, and anyone with a sincere interest in the transgendered.
+The transgendered community includes all transgendered persons, their family, friends, and anyone with a sincere interest in the transgendered.

 Back to top